pivotal/docs-tap/scc/ootb-delivery-reference.hbs.md

 Parameters provided:

 - `serviceAccount` from tap-value `service_account`.
 Overridable by deliverable.
 - `gitImplementation` from tap-value `git_implementation`.
-NOT overridable by deliverable.
+Not overridable by deliverable.

 #### <a id='deployer'></a> Deployer